Lots of news in the CPC Leadership race:

 In terms of consequences, the National Post suggests, in the article by Jason Fekete, that “Conservative operatives believe MacKay’s decision to bow out could favour possible candidates Erin O’Toole and Lisa Raitt the most, two Ontario Conservative MPs who also have strong ties to Atlantic Canada and have been friends with MacKay.”

-Jason Kekete concludes by nothing that: “Declared candidates for the leadership include MPs Bernier, Clement, Kellie Leitch, Michael Chong, Deepak Obhrai and Brad Trost, as well as former MP Pierre Lemieux …
+Jason Kekete concludes by noting that: “Declared candidates for the leadership include MPs Bernier, Clement, Kellie Leitch, Michael Chong, Deepak Obhrai and Brad Trost, as well as former MP Pierre Lemieux …

 … Former ministers and current MPs O’Toole, Raitt and Candice Bergen are weighing bids.”
 I think he should have added Andrew Scheer to that list.